Pranaygo/Azure-End-To-End-Data-Engineering-Project-CarSales-Data/README.md

 ## **Overview**
 This project showcases the implementation of a Medallion Architecture for a data engineering workflow.
 The architecture processes raw data, applies incremental data loading, and transforms it into a star schema for analytics using Azure tools.

+### **Objective**
+To design and implement a scalable data engineering solution that follows the Medallion Architecture principles, enabling efficient data ingestion, transformation, and analysis.

+### **Key Features**
+- Implements a **Medallion Architecture** with Bronze, Silver, and Gold layers for data processing.
+- Automates data ingestion from GitHub into Azure SQL Database using Azure Data Factory.
+- Enables **incremental data loading** into Azure Data Lake Gen 2.
+- Performs data transformation and cleaning using Azure Databricks notebooks and workflows.
+- Builds a **Star Schema** with SCD Type-1 for analytics-ready datasets.

 ---

 ## **Technologies Used**